 The Duo F5 Big-IP configuration with inline enrollment and Duo Prompt supports firmware versions 11.4 and later when using Standard Customization only.
 The Duo Prompt over RADIUS is not supported in the Modern Customization type available in v15.1 and later.
 Ensure your BIG-IP has all current updates for your platform version.

-Refer to our alternate instructions if you want to configure Duo on your BIG-IP with automatic push and phone call authentication.
+Refer to our alternate RADIUS instructions if you want to configure Duo on your BIG-IP with automatic push and phone call authentication.